fishinwind/workshop/rst/Problem_Sets/problem_set_4/problem_set_4.rst

 Create a ``run.sh`` file that executes the commands for each problem and writes out each result in a dated directory.

-Use the provided :ref:`data-sets` for these promblems.
+Use the provided :ref:`data-sets` for these problems.

 Problem 1
 ---------